 The first display of the wrath of God against a mass of sinners occurred when he caused a great flood to cover the entire earth (Genesis 6:7, 7).
 Except for those inside Noah's Ark, the entire human race is killed.

 The second great mass event that revealed the Lord's wrath against sin happened when Sodom and Gomorrah were destroyed.
 These cities were located in a place that was like the Garden of Eden (Genesis 13:10).
 They were "great metropolises, with large populations and complex cultures" (Biblical Basis for Modern Science, chapter 10).
-The destruction of these two huge population centers, by heavenly fire and brimstone (Genesis 19:13, 24 - 25), is a testament that God and his wrath can come upon anyone.
+Their destruction, by heavenly fire and brimstone (Genesis 19:13, 24 - 25), is a testament that God and his wrath can come upon anyone.

 In Egypt, after nine plagues have no effect in causing Pharaoh to release his Israelite slaves, the wrath of God produces one final miracle that finally gets him to act.
 A death angel is sent, at night, to kill all the firstborn humans (mostly Egyptians) who do not have lamb's blood around their doorposts (Exodus 12:7, 21 - 23, 29).
-A short time after this mass killing, the entire Egyptian army is miraculously drowned in the Red Sea as they are pursuing the fleeing children of Israel (Exodus 14:27 - 28).
+A short time after this mass killing, the entire Egyptian army is miraculously drowned in the Red Sea as they are pursuing the fleeing Israelites (Exodus 14:27 - 28).

 The price of whining

 Many Israelites, as they travel to the Promised Land, are killed when fire from God consumes some who are complaining (Numbers 11:1).
 A short time later, the Israelites' whining about manna, miraculously provided each day (except Sabbath), is answered not only by quail sent to them to eat but also a plague that kills many (Numbers 11:31 - 35).